Talk to a certified appraiser: (888) 789-4639 · Mon–Fri 8am–6:30pm CT

 Q5 — Can I see a sample report?

-A defensible appraisal report is a multi-page document with specific sections: physical description, methodology, valuation approach, value conclusion, appraiser qualifications, USPAP statement of compliance, signature page.
+A defensible appraisal report is a multi-page document with specific sections: physical description, methodology, valuation approach, value conclusion, appraiser qualifications, appraiser certification statement, signature page.
 A one-page certificate or a brief letter is not a report.

 Ask to see a sample (with client information redacted).
 The format and content tell you whether the appraiser produces work that will hold up under challenge.
 Our sample report shows the RUG Index format.